What is due diligence?

 The due diligence process can be lengthy and difficult.
 Depending on the transaction, buyers can interact with various parties (eg brokers, accountants, and lawyers) each with different levels of information, and incomplete records.
 The buyer will then review the information collected, and make further requests for more information if there are questions or missing details.

 Due diligence can also affect the seller negatively.
-The process can distract the seller from actually running their business in order to respond to large volumes of questions and requests for documents.
+The process can distract the seller from actually running their business to respond to large volumes of questions and requests for documents.

 How is due diligence conducted?